Azure/azure-powershell-migration/powershell-module/README.md

-# AzModuleMigration
+# Az.Tools.Migration
-AzModuleMigration contains cmdlets to automatically upgrade a PowerShell script or module codebase from AzureRM to Az.
+Az.Tools.Migration contains cmdlets to automatically upgrade a PowerShell script or module codebase from AzureRM to Az.

 # Contents
 * [Description](#description)